You-OpenSource/You-Python/README.md

 print(code['time']) # print the time taken to complete you search.
 ```

-This code imports the Code and Init classes from the youdotcom library.
-The Code class is used to search for code snippets, while the Init class is used to set up a webdriver.
+This code imports the Code and Webdriver classes from the youdotcom library.
+The Code class is used to search for code snippets, while the Webdriver class is used to set up a webdriver.

-First, the Init class is instantiated with Init().
+First, the Webdriver class is instantiated with Webdriver().
 The driver attribute of the resulting object is then stored in the driver variable.
 The driver attribute returns a webdriver object that can be used to automate web browsing tasks.

 Next, the find_code method of the Code class is called with driver and a search string as arguments.
 This method searches for code snippets related to the specified search string using the webdriver.
 The result of the method call is stored in the code variable.